lambdamusic/Ontospy/docs/index.md

 -   You are developing a Python application that needs to extract schema information from an RDF, SKOS or OWL vocabulary.
 -   You have a bunch of RDF vocabularies you regularly need to interrogate, but do not want to load a full-blown ontology editor like Protege.
--   You need to quickly generate documentation for an ontology, either as simple html pages or via some more elaborate interactive visualization (UPDATE: check out the [OntoDocs](https://github.com/lambdamusic/Ontodocs) library for this!).
+-   You need to quickly generate documentation for an ontology, either as simple html pages or via some more elaborate interactive visualization.
 -   You love the command line and would never leave it no matter what.

 > note: Ontospy does not offer any ontology-editing features